krzysztofslusarski/continuous-async-profiler/README.md

 ## Changing properties source

 You can change properties source from spring to any you want.
-You need to implement a class, that implements following interfaces:
+You need to implement a spring bean, that implements following interfaces:
 ```
 com.github.krzysztofslusarski.asyncprofiler.ContinuousAsyncProfilerManageablePropertiesRepository
 com.github.krzysztofslusarski.asyncprofiler.ContinuousAsyncProfilerNotManageablePropertiesRepository